-After 8 years of gardening, here’s what I like and don’t like about square-foot gardens and why you should try it!
+After 8 years of gardening on a budget, here are is what I don’t like about the square-foot garden method, and why you should (or should not) try it!

 This post contains affiliate links, which means we receive a small compensation if you make a purchase using the links.
 You can view our full disclosure policy here.